Scorpions (South Africa): Court challenge

 In May 2008, while the relevant legislation was before Parliament, the Pretoria High Court heard an application to interdict, on constitutional grounds, the disbanding of the Scorpions.
 A private citizen, businessman Hugh Glenister, filed the application.
 The DA, the African Christian Democratic Party, the Independent Democrats, and the United Democratic Movement all participated in the hearing as friends of the court, and in a joint submission alleged that the decision to disband the Scorpions had been made not by an organ of state but by the ANC, "in an effort to protect its members from investigation and prosecution for alleged transgressions."
-The High Court found that it did not have jurisdiction to adjudicate a separation of powers matter, and the case went to the Constitutional Court.
+The High Court found that it did not have jurisdiction to adjudicate a separation of powers matter, and the case went to the Constitutional Court, where it was heard and dismissed as Glenister v President.

-By the time the Constitutional Court laid down its judgement, the legislation had passed into law and the Scorpions had been defunct for over two years.
+Once the legislation had been passed into law, Glenister challenged it anew in Glenister v President II.
 On 17 March 2011, the Constitutional Court ruled – in a narrow five-to-four judgement – that sections of the relevant acts were inconsistent with the Constitution, and that the disbanding of the Scorpions had therefore been constitutionally invalid.
 The substance of the dispute was over the autonomy of the Hawks: international norms and the Constitution provide that the state must establish some independent body to investigate corruption, so the legal question was whether the Hawks fulfilled this role.
 Dissenting judges said that the Hawks did have structural and operational autonomy, while the majority judgement, prepared by Dikgang Moseneke and Edwin Cameron, found otherwise.
 Whereas the Scorpions, as a unit of the NPA, had been nominally independent of the executive branch, the activities of the Hawks were effectively directly controlled by the Minister of Safety and Security, who had executive authority over the police, and it was therefore "insufficiently insulated from political interference."

 The Constitutional Court judgement did not disband the Hawks and reinstate the Scorpions – instead, Parliament was given 18 months to make the legislation compliant with the Constitution.
 Parliament attempted to address the judgement by amending the SAPS Act again, and in 2014 Glenister – who had already paid R3.8 million in legal fees in the preceding court challenge – again challenged the law in court, arguing that the amendments provided insufficient remedy.
 The Helen Suzman Foundation also launched its own application.
 The case ultimately went to the Constitutional Court, which agreed that certain provisions of the Act remained unconstitutional, and struck those provisions aside.

 In 2019, Minister of Police Bheki Cele, announced that the SAPS Act would be reviewed and the independence of the Hawks re-examined.
 Further amendments to the SAPS Act are currently proposed in the SAPS Amendment Bill of 2020, which SAPS has said responds to the 2014 Constitutional Court judgement and which would put crime intelligence units under the control of the SAPS National Commissioner, rather than the Minister.